mantidproject/documents/Design/WorkspacePropertyWithIndex.md

 # WorkspacePropertyWithIndex Type

 This document relates to an algorithm property type which can be used to specify a workspace and desired input index type(s).
 Index translation will will be handled by the new `IndexInfo` (design [here](https://github.com/mantidproject/documents/blob/master/Design/spectrum_number_and_workspace_index_abstraction.md)) object internally.
 Badly unit tested code and inconsistencies in validating user indices would be absorbed by this type.
-This design complements `IndexInfo` and reinforces some of the design concepts. **Note**:The property would then return the workspace and workspace indices (after automatic translation).
+This design complements `IndexInfo` and reinforces some of the design concepts. **Note**:This property is only related to situations where workspace index is required, it does not cater for applications that directly require SpectrumNumber of DetectorID for example.

 ## Motivation
 The `IndexInfo` object recently included in the Mantid framework introduces a strict policy for the definition of and translations between index types.
 However, this has not yet been reflected at the algorithm property level.
 There is still user-facing confusion among index types.
 Algorithms inconsistently capture and use index types without a clear mechanism for defining them e.g spectrum number, spectrum index, workspace index, workspace id, detector index, detector id etc. This is compounded by the soon to be implemented MPI build of Mantid.
 Indices captured by algorithms must be translated in accordance with data partitioning across MPI ranks.
 The mechanism in place for this translation exists within *IndexInfo* `IndexInfo::makeIndexSet` but developers must manually make this translation upon obtaining a workspace property.